oisdk/site/posts/2018-11-20-fast-verified-structures.markdown

     Cons :: Nest n ns a -> Seq (n : ns) a
 ```

 Lovely!
-The other benefit of this is that the original *also* contained
-redundancy, whereas this doesn't.
-And, crucially for our `uncons`, we now know
+Crucially for our `uncons`, we now know that any non-empty list of bits
-that any non-empty list of bits is a non-zero list of bits, so we can type
-"nonempty sequence" easily:
+is a non-zero list of bits, so we can type "nonempty sequence" easily:

 ```haskell
 type family Dec (n :: N) (ns :: [N]) = (r :: [N]) | r -> n ns where